kylpo/notes/published/How-I-Stay-Informed-as-a-Developer.md

 I use Twitter for one thing: following developers.
 It is a great platform for following public discussions and seeing links/retweets of useful resources.

 #### Using the timeline
 I don't want to miss any tweets, so I have [Tweetmarker](http://tweetmarker.net/) save my position in the timeline.
 When I open [Tweetbot for Mac](https://tapbots.com/tweetbot/mac/) or [Flamingo for Android](https://play.google.com/store/apps/details?id=com.samruston.twitter&hl=en), I am able to pick up from where I left off, not just from the top of the timeline.
-Sure is nice to not have FOMO while I'm working!
+FOMO, no mo’!

 When I do have time to check Twitter, I skim it.
 If a tweet looks like something worth digging in to, I `Like` it and keep moving.
 At the end of the day, following the "Inbox Zero" approach, I try to read through all of these Likes, un-Liking them as I go.
 It doesn't matter what Twitter rebrands the feature to, I'll always use it as a read-it-later system.